 Root Canals Explained: Top 5 Questions Answered

 It goes without saying, but root canal treatment is not something many patients are thrilled about.
-Most feel unnecessarily anxious about the procedure and are unfamiliar with what a root canal entails, why it’s necessary, and how it can be beneficial for your oral health.
+Most feel unnecessarily anxious about the procedure and are unfamiliar with what a entails, why it’s necessary, and how it can be beneficial for your oral health.
 Our Canton, MI, dentists are here to fill you in!

 Here are 5 questions patients frequently ask about root canals.